 Choosing to recycle in the workplace as a business is a great idea, not only is it good for your company and the environment, but it is also great for your bank balance!

-Government targets for reducing the amount of waste that is sent to landfill increase year on year, which in turn increases the amount of waste landfill tax that businesses must pay in order to dispose of their general waste.
+Government targets for reducing the amount of business waste that is sent to landfill increase year on year, which in turn increases the amount of waste landfill tax that businesses must pay in order to dispose of their general waste.
 While it’s unlikely that your business will be able to “general waste-free”, you can increase the amount of material that you recycle and reduce the amount of general waste that will be taxable and save money in the long run.

 While you may have decided to actively recycle more waste, you will also have to encourage your staff to do the same, and unfortunately, it’s very common for many of us to be less diligent at work when it comes to separating and sorting our waste.
 So how do you encourage your staff to recycle?

-Top Tips for encouraging your staff to recycle
+Top Tips for encouraging your staff to recycle in the workplace

 Here are our top tips for recycling inside your business.